jeticg/Evangelion-Uebersicht-Widget/README.md

 If you leaves nothing on your desktop except for less than six mounted volumes (system volumes, connected servers etc.), this widget can replace your desktop completely.

-The interface is in German because I am learning German, if you want it's really easy to convert it to English.
-If you want an English version please let me know by sending me an email, if more than 10 people make the demand than I'll add an English version.
+The interface is now MULTI-LANGUAGE!
+Supported language:
+* Deutsch
+* English
+* 繁體中文

 Currently with this widget you can:

 1. View time
 2. Check CPU and memory usage (Memory usage here includes cache usage, so it might come over 100%)